salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 ## Other Options Considered

-### Hints as query parameters
+### Hints as a query attached to the component name
-The authoring hints syntax is a query paramter to the dynamic import value:
+The hint syntax is a parameterized query appended to the component name:
 ```js
 export async function example1() {
     loadedModule = await import("lightning-foo*?*@salesforce/client/formFactor=Small");